Data (Use and Access) Act 2025 — how opt-in rules are changing for charities

-Our charity lawyers provide access to support and guidance during regulatory concern cases and statutory inquiries.
+Our charity lawyers provide legal guidance during regulatory concern and statutory inquiries, whether by the Charity Commission or another regulator.

 We understand just how tough it can be for a charity to continue operating while cooperating with a regulatory investigation.
 With our full support, trustees can be assured that their case is being expertly handled by a team that’s committed to achieving the best possible outcome.